Principal infinity-bundles -- General theory: Abstract

 \section{Abstract}

 The theory of principal bundles makes sense in any $\infty$-topos, such as the $\infty$-topos of topological, of smooth, or of otherwise geometric $\infty$-groupoids/$\infty$-stacks, and more generally in slices of these.
 It provides a natural geometric model for structured higher nonabelian cohomology and controls general fiber bundles in terms of associated bundles.
-For suitable choices of structure $\infty$-group $G$ these \emph{$G$-principal $\infty$-bundles} reproduce the theories of ordinary principal bundles, of \emph{bundle gerbes}/\emph{principal 2-bundles} and of \emph{bundle 2-gerbes} and generalize these to their further higher and equivariant analogs.
-The induced \emph{associated $\infty$-bundles} subsume the notion of Giraud's \emph{gerbes}, Breen's 2-gerbes, Lurie's $n$-gerbes, and generalize these to the notion of nonabelian $\infty$-gerbes; which are the universal local coefficient bundles for nonabelian twisted cohomology.

-We discuss here this general abstract theory of principal $\infty$-bundles, observing that it is intimately related to the axioms of Giraud, To{\"e}n-Vezzosi, Rezk and Lurie that characterize $\infty$-toposes.
+For suitable choices of structure $\infty$-group $G$ these \emph{$G$-principal $\infty$-bundles} reproduce various higher structures that have been considered in the literature and further generalize these to a full geometric model for twisted higher nonabelian sheaf cohomology.
+We discuss here this general abstract theory of principal $\infty$-bundles, observing that it is intimately related to the axioms that characterize $\infty$-toposes.
 A central result is a natural equivalence between principal $\infty$-bundles and intrinsic nonabelian cocycles, implying the classification of principal $\infty$-bundles by nonabelian sheaf hyper-cohomology.
 We observe that the theory of geometric fiber $\infty$-bundles \emph{associated} to principal $\infty$-bundles subsumes a theory of \emph{$\infty$-gerbes} and of \emph{twisted $\infty$-bundles}, with twists deriving from \emph{local coefficient $\infty$-bundles}, which we define, relate to extensions of principal $\infty$-bundles and show to be classified by a corresponding notion of \emph{twisted cohomology}, identified with the cohomology of a corresponding slice $\infty$-topos.

-In a companion article \cite{NSSb} we discuss explicit presentations of this theory in categories of simplicial (pre)sheaves by hyper-{\v C}ech cohomology and by simplicial weakly-principal bundles; and in \cite{NSSc} we discuss various examples and applications of the theory.